Does God Predestine People?

 Some people wrongly use Romans 8:29 to teach that God does predestine people’s destinies.
 This verse says, “For whom he did foreknow, he also did predestine to be conformed to the image of his Son, that he might be the firstborn among many brethren.”
 The doctrine of Predestination teaches that all events have been willed by God and that He willed eternal damnation for some people and salvation for others.

 Having foreknowledge of what decisions people would make is far different from predetermining it.
-According to the Bible, God foresaw, and thus foreknew, each generation that would live upon the earth, He coupled immediately with His foreknowledge the decision to predestine them all to be saved.
+According to the Bible, God foresaw, and thus foreknew, each generation that would live upon the earth, He added immediately to His foreknowledge the decision to predestine them all to be saved.

 Divine foreknowledge and divine predestination in no way take away human freedom of choice.
-No Bible author teaches that the Lord does predestine some people to be saved and some others to be lost, despite their own freedom of choice in the serious matter.
-The Scriptures clearly teach that God does not predestine people but rather invites them all to be saved:
+No Bible author teaches that the Lord does predestine some people to be saved and some others to be lost, despite their own freedom of choice.
+The Scriptures clearly teach that God does not predestine people but rather invites them all to be saved as seen in the following verses:

 For God “will have all men to be saved, and to come unto the knowledge of the truth” (1 Timothy 2:4).